arttuladhar/learn/content/Amazon Web Services/AWS_Certified_Solutions_Architect Course/03-Compute.md

 ---
 ### Elastic Block Storage (EBS)

-Elastic Block Storage is a storage service that creates and managed volumes based on four underlying storage types.
+Elastic Block Storage is a storage service that **creates and manages volumes** based on four underlying storage types.
 Volumes are persistent, can be attached and removed from EC2 instances, and are replicated within a single AZ.

 {{% notice info %}}
 To protect against AZ failure, EBS snapshots (to S3) can be used.
 Data is replicated across AZs in the region and (optionally) internationally.
 {{% /notice %}}

+#### Exam Facts

 * EBS supports a maximum per-instance throughput of 1750 MiB/s and 80,000 IOPS.

-#### EBS Types

 **General Purpose (gp2): (SSD)**